timomoebes/portfolio-website/tasks.md

 - [x] ~~Research and add "Google Prompting Essentials" certification.~~
 - [x] ~~Research and add "AI Essentials for Tech - Doctolib" certification.~~
 - [x] ~~Remove the word "achievement" from the Mimo Python entry.~~
-- [ ] Commit and push all changes in a single update.
+- [x] ~~Commit and push all changes in a single update.~~

+## Future Enhancements

+- [ ] Add a dedicated blog section.
+- [ ] Implement a CMS for easier content management.
+- [ ] Explore advanced animations and interactive elements.
+- [ ] Add more projects to the portfolio.
+- [ ] Write unit and integration tests.